 - An odd variation came with Country Music band Little Texas.
-Initially, Tim Rushlow was the lead singer, but keyboardist/multi-instrumentalist Brady Seals got some songs in the limelight (including their only #1 hit, "My Love").
+Initially, Tim Rushlow was the lead singer, but keyboardist/multi-instrumentalist Brady Seals got some songs in the limelight on albums, as well as one single (specifically, their #1 hit "My Love").
+Also, rhythm guitarist Dwayne O'Brien sang lead on their cover of "Peaceful Easy Feeling" for Common Thread: The Songs of the Eagles in 1993.
 Seals left for a solo career in 1995 and was replaced by Jeff Huskins, who never got a chance at lead vocal since the band only did one album with him before disbanding in 1997.
-The other four members (drummer Del Gray, guitarist Porter Howell, rhythm guitarist Dwayne O'Brien, and bassist Duane Propes) reunited in 2004 with new lead singer Steven Troy, as both Seals and Rushlow had founded other bands at that point.
+The other three members (drummer Del Gray, guitarist Porter Howell, bassist Duane Propes) reunited in 2004 with O'Brien and new lead singer Steven Troy, as both Seals and Rushlow had founded other bands at that point.
 Troy didn't last long as lead vocalist, so guitarist Porter Howell got promoted to lead singer.
 Although Howell had been in the group since day one, he was previously just the guitarist, and never contributed even a backing vocal.

 - After lead singer Larry Stewart left Restless Heart in 1991, the band recorded Big Iron Horses with the lead vocals split among drummer John Dittrich (who got lead on their first post-Stewart singles, "When She Cries" and "We Got the Love"), keyboardist Dave Innis (the single "Mending Fences"), and bassist Paul Gregg, with guitarist Greg Jennings as the odd man out.
 After Innis left, they recorded one album with just Dittrich, Gregg, and Jennings (and several session musicians) before breaking up.
 When all five members got back together in 2004, their reunion album included Stewart on most of the lead vocals, but gave a couple songs in the limelight to the other members.